The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Discussion

-Although a detailed comparison between our observational results and theoretical predictions for binary-interaction products lies beyond the scope of this work, it is still useful to briefly comment on the expected behavior of mass gainers from binary evolution models.
-Figure~\ref{sHRD_bin_04vcrit} depicts the distribution in the sHRD of a sample of mass gainers as predicted by computations performed by \citet{Jin2025}.
+Although a detailed comparison between our observational results and theoretical predictions for binary-interaction products lies beyond the scope of this work, we briefly comment on the expected behavior of mass gainers from binary evolution models.
+Figure~\ref{sHRD_bin_04vcrit} depicts the distribution in the sHRD of a sample of mass gainers as predicted by computations performed by \citet{Jin2026}.
 These authors have created a comprehensive grid of massive binary evolution models for solar metallicity computed with the MESA stellar evolution code \citep[first introduced in][]{Paxton2011}.
 They covered a range of initial primary star masses from 5 to 100 \msol.
 Their computations incorporate detailed stellar and binary physics, including internal differential rotation, magnetic angular momentum transport, mass-dependent overshooting, stellar wind mass-loss, mass and angular momentum transfer and tidal interaction.
 Specifically, the outcome of their computations presented in Fig.~\ref{sHRD_bin_04vcrit} corresponds to the moment just after mass accretion and thermal relaxation has occurred, and before further nuclear-timescale evolution has taken place.

 Within the full sample of resulting mass gainers, we highlight those with surface He abundances exceeding 1.2 times the initial value.
 This subsample is expected to correspond to the stars comprising Group~3, whose locations are shown again in Fig.~\ref{sHRD_bin_04vcrit} with open circles for reference.
-In this context, it is important to recall that the positions of the highlighted gainers (see also below) should be interpreted as their effective “birth” locations following the mass-transfer event.
-From these positions, all of these stars are expected to continue their subsequent main-sequence evolution toward lower effective temperatures.
+We recall that the positions of the highlighted gainers should be interpreted as their effective “birth” locations following the mass-transfer event.
+From these positions, all of these stars are expected to continue their subsequent evolution toward lower effective temperatures.